Whether it’s getting close to the holidays or you’re just in the mood for something sweet, chocolate candy recipes are always in season.

 The white chocolate is delicate and light, and the hidden Rice Krispies add an airy bit of crunch, but the thick peanut butter filling is surprisingly hearty and 100% delicious.

-With centers made from heavy cream, semisweet chocolate, espresso, butter, vanilla extract, and sea salt, these mocha truffles are rich, decadent, and the perfect mid-day pick-me-up.
+With centers made from heavy cream, semisweet chocolate, espresso, butter, vanilla extract, and sea salt, these homemade truffles are rich, decadent, and the perfect mid-day pick-me-up.

 They’re sweet, salty, and have just a hint of bitterness (the good kind) from the espresso.